-All Nonamu scarves are made with care in Britain and is 100% silk as quality is of most importance to us.
+All our scarves are made with care in Britain and is 100% silk as quality is of utmost importance.

 Discover Baba Nyonya